JulienLavocat/dodgy/crates/dodgy_2d/README.md

 A Rust crate to compute local collision avoidance (specifically ORCA) for agents.

+This is a fork of [dodgy](https://github.com/andriyDev/dodgy) to eliminate the dependency on getrandom and make it compatible with no_std environments and SpacetimeDB.

 ## Why local collision avoidance?

 Characters in video games generally need to find paths to navigate around the